 Understand this, privilege doesn’t come stamped with an ‘evil’ tag.
 It doesn’t make you a villain in a world that craves heroes.
 The spotlight of privilege doesn’t beam on you because you’ve never faced a storm or fought with the thunder.
 We all have our challenges, we all know the dance of struggle and resilience.

 Instead, privilege is like the wind at your back when others face it head-on.
 It’s the unnoticed, quiet companion, guiding you past certain obstacles without you even realizing.
 It’s about not feeling the sting of certain thorns, simply because of the garden where you were born.

 It’s the unseen, silent buffer that absorbs some shocks life might throw at you, based on your skin color, your gender, your sexual orientation, your birthplace.
 It’s not about never facing a hill, it’s about not having to climb certain mountains others are scaling.

 Privilege isn’t about guilt, it’s about understanding.
 It’s recognizing the invisible stepping stones that have been laid out for you.
-It’s about using that knowledge, not to cast shadows—but to build bridges.
-Because in the grand tapestry of life, your thread might have had an easier weave.
+It’s about using that knowledge—not to cast shadows—but to build bridges.
+Because in the rigorous race of life, your track might have had fewer hurdles.
 And acknowledging that?
 That’s the first step toward a more inclusive, empathetic world.